Skip to Content

 What is a fifth wheel?
 They’re just travel trailers, right?
 Well, not so fast.
 While a 5th wheel camper is a towable RV, it’s different from standard travel trailers.
-In fact, a towable RV that’s called a fifth wheel (or 5th wheel) is distinguished from other travel trailers in a variety of ways.
+In fact, a towable RV called a fifth wheel (or 5th wheel) is distinguished from other travel trailers in several ways.
+Not only are they different in exterior design and interior layout, but towing one is different from hauling other types of campers.

 What Is a Fifth Wheel Trailer?